tharunvikram24-gif/darkstore-profitability-tracker/README.md

 ## The Thesis

 Dunzo did not collapse because of competition.
-It collapsed because it had no system to measure where each store was *heading* — only where it currently stood.
+It collapsed because it had no system to measure where each store was *heading*, only where it currently stood.
 By the time a store was visibly failing, months of fixed costs (rent, staff, sunk inventory) had already been burned with no early warning.

 This project builds that early-warning system using SQL alone.